evolutics/zero-downtime-deployments-with-podman/README.md

    ```

    This container responds with a greeting to requests on port 8282.
 Most
-   importantly, we give it the network alias "greet".
+   importantly, we give it the network alias `greet`.

    Testing with `curl localhost:8080` should now return "Hi from _A_".